Snownee/Kiwi/README.md

 ## How to start

-1. Copy Kiwi's AT configuration to your own project
-2. Add `accessTransformer = file('src/main/resources/META-INF/accesstransformer.cfg')` to your `build.gradle`
+1. Add Kiwi to your build path
-3. Follow the `Readme.txt` of MDK
+2. Follow the `Readme.txt` of MDK